Stuart Gietel-Basten

 Professional Summary:

 My research lies at the intersection of population and policy, with a regional focus on Asia.
-In particular, I have been working on the causes and consequences of low fertility both in 'traditional' settings such as the PRC, Hong Kong, Taiwan, South Korea and so on; but also 'new' locations such as Nepal and Thailand.
-I have recently begun to develop some new work in the area of aging in Russia, as well as returning to my PhD area of historical demography, focussing on Russian mortality transition.
+In particular, I have been working on the causes and consequences of low fertility in 'traditional' settings such as the PRC, Hong Kong, Taiwan, South Korea and so on, and in 'new' locations such as Bhutan, Viet Nam, Nepal and Thailand.
+I have also worked extensively on ageing, especially regarding methodological, measurement and conceptual issues.

 Publications: